 This wasn’t the sort of thing you just let go.

 And yeah, I knew where those bitches spent the day, so this morning while my parents ate breakfast, I snatched one.
 Took her back to my room and held her face down against the carpet.
-Twisted my fingers into her strawberry blonde hair, pressed my knee into her back for leverage and pulled a thick fistful from her scalp.
-I turned her over, held her against the wall and she smiled.
+Twisted my fingers into her strawberry blonde hair, pressed my knee into her back for leverage, and pulled a thick fistful from her scalp.
+I turned her over, held her against the wall, and she smiled.
 Tried to seduce me, her lashes fluttering up and down.

 Pushing her fringe back off her smooth forehead, I fumbled in my pocket for the lighter.
 Held it close, the flame reflecting in her eyes, so beautiful until a sloppy eyelid dropped down to mask it.
 Her face sagged, dented into a hot sticky mess.
 She stopped smiling.
-I stamped out the smouldering embers and kicked her away underneath my bed.
+I stamped out the smoldering embers and kicked her away underneath my bed.

 And yeah, it was worth it.

 Only now it’s night and I’m feigning sleep, hoping maybe it’s enough.
 Straining to hear over the heartbeat in my ears, over the ridiculously loud breaths I’m trying not to take.
 One eye open, just a smidge, just enough to check.
-The blue of the nightlight paints the shadows cold, makes my room look underwater dark.
+The blue of the nightlight paints the shadows cold, making my room look underwater dark.